Clarence Chamberlin: Transatlantic flight

 Chamberlin and Acosta's successful endurance flight convinced Levine that an attempt at a crossing of the Atlantic was feasible and that the Orteig Prize was within reach.
 In Chamberlin and Acosta, Levine had a superb flying team; however, in a move that surprised many, Levine replaced Acosta with Lloyd W. Bertaud, an acclaimed pilot of the east, as the navigator.
 However, near constant arguments over the choice of crew, the route to be followed, and whether wireless equipment should be installed plagued preparations for the Trans-Atlantic flight.
 Yet, it still appeared that Chamberlin and Bertaud would beat Charles Lindbergh as the first people to successfully cross the Atlantic.

 However, the Orteig Prize was not to be theirs.
 "In a move never explained, Levine dumped Bertaud, giving up his chance for history as a result.
 Bertaud was so upset he obtained a temporary restraining order preventing the Columbia from lifting off without him."
-Indeed, the court injunction against Levine and the "Miss Columbia" allowed Charles Lindbergh and his "Spirit of St. Louis" to take off for his Trans-Atlantic flight before Chamberlin.
-On May 19, Lindbergh even met with Chamberlin who gave him his weather charts for the Atlantic Ocean and on May 20, Lindbergh took off for Paris and his date with destiny.
+Indeed, the court injunction against Levine and Miss Columbia allowed Lindbergh and his Spirit of St. Louis to take off for his Trans-Atlantic flight before Chamberlin.
+On May 19, Lindbergh even met with Chamberlin, who gave him his weather charts for the Atlantic Ocean.
+On May 20, Lindbergh took off for Paris and his date with destiny.
 Chamberlin, on the other hand, was still grounded by the court injunction and bad weather.